-Mom taught me so much about about graciousness, welcoming others and making sure that guests feel at home, cared for and delighted.
+Mom teaches so much about about graciousness, welcoming others and making sure that guests feel at home, cared for and delighted.

 She creates parties with purpose and sets a beautiful table.
 But it's so much more than that.

-How does she do that?
-I think she not only has a high EQ (emotional intelligence), but simply respects others and their time.
+Well, not only does she have a high EQ (emotional intelligence), but she simply respects others and their time.
 If someone is giving her their time, she treasures it like a gift.
 If someone is going to spend time in her home, she feels honored that they would choose to spend that time with her, and treats that gift with respect and gratitude.

 Oh, there are so, so many ways, most of which take a bit of human compassion.
 No time for that in your business?
 Hmmmmmm.
 If that is the case, I wonder what type of business it is.
+Here’s another post about the importance of thoughtfulness in your business.
 Let's just hope that if you are reading this, that is not the case and perhaps start with these three things:

-Care.
-I don't mean care about how your business is doing or how perfect your table setting is, but truly care about your guests.
-If you do not really care about them and not just care about how much they spend, then you will never really embody this heart of hospitality.
-If not, you are instead conducting a transaction, not creating an experience.
-If you care, you look at your customers differently.
-Then it's a two-way street.
+Care about your guest.
+Truly care about your guests.
+If you do not really care about them and instead just care about what they spend, then you will never really embody this heart of hospitality.
+And if this is the case, you are conducting a transaction, not creating an experience.

-Be interested.
+Be interested in your customer.
 What does your customer value?
 Is that what you are giving?
-If what you sell or do best doesn't match up with what he cares about and values, is this really your customer?
-Is your customer a mom who drops her kids off at school every morning at 9:00 am?
-If you kept serving breakfast until 10:00 am rather than 9:30 am, would that make a difference in how she feels about your bistro?
+If what you sell or do doesn't match up with what he cares about and values, is this really your customer?
+Figure out what they value.

 Ask yourself how you want them to feel.
 Safe?
 Pampered?
 Relaxed?
 In control?
 Think through all the touchpoints.
 How would you feel if you were the customer?
 The ability to become your customer is often the simplest and easiest way to shift.

-If you are a business or simply live your life where hospitality is a core value, I think you are fortunate.
-This is an industry with both serving and receiving.
-Each day is filled with opportunities to affect the way others feel in a world where that consideration is often not even on the list of options.
+If you are a business or simply live your life where hospitality is a core value, then you are fortunate.
+This is an industry and a lifestyle with a two-way street of both serving and receiving.
+Each day is filled with opportunities to affect the way others feel, change their day, help them feel noticed and cared for.